 Massage therapy is more than relaxing me-time.
 Studies continue to prove the physical, and emotional benefits of even a single massage therapy session.
-As the number of proven health benefits grows, so do the number of folks who turn to A Therapeutic Massage by Trudie Harris for a more balanced lifestyle.
+As the number of proven health benefits grows, so do the number of folks who turn to Massage Therapy by Trudie Harris for a more balanced lifestyle.

 In fact, we've been providing therapeutic massages & bodywork for over 16 years.

 Stress relief is key to achieving a healthier lifestyle.
 Even a single massage session can significantly lower heart rate, cortisol and insulin levels, all of which help reduce daily stress

 Relax.
 Reset.
 Repeat.
 Massage has been shown to help the body enter a relaxing rest-and-recovery mode, an effect that lingers long after the massage is over.

 Unlike other bad habits, poor posture can be relaxing to correct.
 Massage helps reinforce healthy and natural movements, which can get your posture back on track.

 The pressure created by massage therapy moves blood through congested areas.
 This causes new blood to flow in, resulting improved body function.